nithyaramakrishnan/data-shield/install.md

   3. Create the [cluster](/docs/containers?topic=containers-clusters).

 * An instance of the [cert-manager](https://cert-manager.readthedocs.io/en/latest/){: external} service version 0.5.0 or newer.
-The default installation uses <code>cert-manager</code> to set up [TLS certificates](/docs/services/data-shield?topic=data-shield-tls-certificates) for internal communication between {{site.data.keyword.datashield_short}} services.
+The default installation uses `cert-manager` to set up [TLS certificates](/docs/services/data-shield?topic=data-shield-tls-certificates) for internal communication between {{site.data.keyword.datashield_short}} services.
 To install an instance by using Helm, you can run the following command.

   ```
   helm repo update && helm install --version 0.5.0 stable/cert-manager